 For both types of counseling programs, parents participating in this study will receive counseling through Internet-based video conferencing.
 The researchers will see how successful it is to hold the sessions through video-conferencing and will refine the counseling programs based on the parents’ feedback.
 Each session will last about one hour, for a total of 16 sessions.

-This study will include parents who lost a child (39 years old or younger with a history of cancer) at least six months but no more than six years before entering the study.
+This study will include parents who lost a child (39 years old or younger with a history of cancer) at least six months ago.
 Participants must reside in the state of New York or New Jersey or must be able to complete sessions while in New York or New Jersey.
 Participants must be able to understand English well enough to complete the study assessments.